msgpack/msgpack-cli/README.md

 ### For .NET Framework

-1. Install recent Windows SDK (at least, .NET Framework 4 Client Profile and MSBuild is needed.) <br/>
-   Or install Visual Studio or Visual Studio Express.
-    1. If you want to build unit test assemblies, install NuGet and then restore NUnit packages.
-2. Run:
+1. Install Visual Studio 2017 (Community edition is OK) and 2015 (for MsgPack.Windows.sln).
+2. Run with Visual Studio Developer Command Prompt:

     msbuild MsgPack.sln

-  Or (for .NET 3.5 drops and Unity 3D drops):
+  Or (for Unity 3D drops):

     msbuild MsgPack.compats.sln